GP Program - Medication assisted treatment for opioid dependence

 This form is used for recording review consultations with patients established on opioid pharmacotherapy.

-- Maintenance Pharmacotherapy - Stabilisation / Withdrawal (including Clinical Opiate Withdrawal Scale) (PDF 97KB)
+- Maintenance Pharmacotherapy - Stabilisation / Withdrawal (including cows - Clinical Opiate Withdrawal Scale) (PDF 97KB)

 - Methadone — drug to drug interactions (including QTc Prolongation) (DOC 52KB)

 This information sheet provides information about drug-to-drug interactions include QTc prolongation, for health practitioners involved in patient care where methadone is prescribed.
 Please insert your practice details into the document.